Jake Anderegg: Political career

 2014: Anderegg ran against Democrat Travis Harper in the 2014 General election.
 Anderegg won with 5,093 votes (81.66%) to Harper's 1,144 votes (18.34%).

 2012: With District 6 incumbent Republican Representative Brad Galvez redistricted to District 29, Anderegg was one of two candidates chosen from among four for the June 26, 2012 Republican Primary, winning with 1,440 votes (56.7%), and won the November 6, 2012 General election with 10,513 votes (84.1%) against Democratic nominee Gabrielle Hodson.

 During the 2016 legislative sessions, Anderegg served on the Infrastructure and General Government Appropriations Subcommittee, the House Business and Labor Committee, the House Rules Committee, and the House Transportation Committee.

+Anderegg resigned from the Utah Senate in October 2023 due to a "significant change" in his personal employment.